- What other names is Red Clover known by?

 - Hair loss (alopecia).
-Early research shows that applying a combination product containing red clover flower extract increases hair growth in people with hair loss.
+Early research shows that applying a combination product containing red clover flower extract might increase hair growth in people with hair loss.

 - Breast cancer.
 Early evidence shows that taking a specific red clover extract (Promensil) daily for one year does not increase breast tissue density, suggesting that it might not affect breast cancer risk.